Amnesty International Bournemouth Poole Christchurch Group

 • Privacy Policy

-This month we bring you news from Venezuela, Colombia, Ecuador, Uruguay, Argentina, Chile and Suriname
+This month we bring you news from Argentina, Brazil, Chile, Colombia, Ecuador, Peru, and Venezuela, as well as one story impacting across the region.

 Highlights are: